LordDashMe/LordDashMe/README.md

 ## Hi, Dash here! :wave:

 - 🔭 I’m currently working on some Special Projects, you can check this [project list](http://lorddashme.github.io/projects/).
+- 🔭 I’m currently working on some cool stuff related to RF.
 - 🌱 I’m currently learning **Data Science**, **Machine Learning**, etc.
 - 🌱 I’m currently learning about some of the Web3's latest trends (blockchain, ML, AI, etc.).
 - 🌱 I’m currently learning about some of the Web3's latest trends (ML, AI, blockchain, etc.).